Ashburton Shield

-The Ashburton Shield is an historic trophy for rifle shooting in the United Kingdom.
-It is awarded annually to the winning team-of-8 at the Schools Imperial Meeting, held by the National Rifle Association at Bisley.
-The competition is open to teams of cadets from (predominantly) Combined Cadet Force units based in public and private schools.
-A separate competition is held the week prior for cadet units not attached to a school (such as the Army Cadet Force), as part of the Inter-Services Cadet Rifle Meeting (ISCRM).
+The Ashburton Shield is an historic trophy for target rifle shooting in the British Isles.
+It is awarded annually to the winning team of VIII at the Schools' Meeting (previously the Public Schools' Meeting), held at Bisley by the National Rifle Association.
+The competition is open to teams of cadets from, predominantly, Combined Cadet Force units based in public and private schools.

 History

 The Ashburton Shield was presented by Lord Ashburton in 1861 for competition between the Junior Officers' Training Corps that were run within public schools.
 This remained the case until the 1948 merger of school cadet units into the Combined Cadet Force.
-It was first contested at the National Rifle Association's second Imperial Meeting.
+The shield was first contested at the National Rifle Association's second Imperial Meeting.
 It was mentioned by Edward Walford in 1878 when he wrote of the Meeting, then at Wimbledon:

+The runner-up team is awarded the Montague-Jones Challenge Trophy, which was first presented in 1947 by the OTC Officers Club in memory of Major Montague-Jones OBE TD, and eight NRA bronze medals.
+The third place team are awarded eight NRA bronze medals.
+The Allhallows Salver, presented in 1987 by Allhallows College, is awarded to the coach of the winning school.
-The Meeting is considered the pinnacle of inter-school shooting in the UK, and British Pathe featured the event in multiple newsreels.

-The Schools Meeting is held annually, with the exception of 2020 and 2021, when the Schools Meeting was placed in abeyance due to the COVID-19 pandemic.
+The Public Schools' Meeting is considered the pinnacle of inter-school shooting in the UK, and British Pathé featured the event in multiple newsreels.
+It has been held annually, with the exception of 1915–18 and 1940–45 due to the outbreak of war, and 2020–21 when the meeting was placed in abeyance due to the COVID-19 pandemic.
 Epsom College hold the record for the most wins, at 15.

 Notable winners include 2018 ISSF World Champion Seonaid McIntosh, who was a member of the 2013 winning team from Dollar Academy.
 McIntosh individually won the Schools Hundred competition.

-Results
+Results by year

+Scores in bold indicate a record for that competition format.

+Performances

+Schools in bold competed for the Ashburton Shield at the 2025 Schools' Meeting.